bragerosberg/Hackday/README.md

-# Hackday- One Day Project
+# Hackathon - One Day Project
 ## Want to try out the project?
 * Clone this repo
 * Install dependecies